 Rachael Daniel - Local Landcare Coordinator

-Rachael has her Bachelor of Environmental Science with two minors in Indigenous Studies and Interpretation from CSU, and previously worked for NPWS as a Discovery Ranger/interpretive guide at Yarrangobilly before coming to work at HLN.
+Rachael has a Bachelor of Environmental Science with two minors in Indigenous Studies and Interpretation from CSU, and previously worked for NPWS as a Discovery Ranger/interpretive guide at Yarrangobilly before coming to work at HLN.

 0428 992 607

-Kylie Durant, Project Officer (NRM & Biodiversity)
+Kylie Durant - Project Officer (NRM & Biodiversity)